 They have regular contact with the general public through council meetings, telephone calls or surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk to their councillor face to face and these take place on a regular basis.

 Councillors are not paid a salary for their work, but they do receive allowances, see Section 2 of the Constitution to view the current allowances scheme.
 To see how much has been paid to members please see the web library.

 To find out more about paid senior council staff visit our senior council staff page.

-To find your councillor please use the below links:
+To find your councillor please use the links below: